mateodelnorte/meta-project/README.md

-    create      create and initialize a new child repository import      import an existing child repository via git clone help [cmd]  display help for [cmd]
+    create      create and initialize a new child repository import      import an existing child repository via git clone migrate     migrate from a monorepo to a metarepo help [cmd]  display help for [cmd]

   Options: